rodcar/bcrp-mcp/README.md

 ## 🎯 Overview

-BRCP-MCP is a **Model Context Protocol (MCP) server** that provides seamless access to economic and financial time series data from the **BCRP (Banco Central de Reserva del Perú)** - Peru's Central Reserve Bank.
+BCRP-MCP is a **Model Context Protocol (MCP) server** that provides seamless access to economic and financial time series data from the **BCRP (Banco Central de Reserva del Perú)** - Peru's Central Reserve Bank.
 This server enables AI assistants and applications to search, explore, and analyze Peru's economic indicators, financial statistics, and monetary data through a standardized MCP interface.

 ---